tianzong-cheng/ugrad-course-notes/ECE4820J/main.typ

       - If one thread is blocked, the entire process is blocked
       - Time slices are allocated to processes, not threads.
 So each thread gets a smaller time slice.
   - Threads in kernel space - 1:1
-    - Each user-level thread is mappend to a separate kernel thread
+    - Each user-level thread is mapped to a separate kernel thread
     - Improves responsiveness and parallelism
     - Pros
       - Blocking one thread does not affect other threads